42Kesara/Flag-Finder-AR-Augmented-Reality-Flag-Display-Application/README.md

 git clone https://github.com/42Kesara/flag-finder-ar.git
 Open the project in Unity.
 Build and run on an AR-compatible device.

 🤝 Contributing
 Feel free to submit issues or pull requests if you’d like to improve Flag Finder AR.

-📄 License
-MIT License.
-See LICENSE for more information.